Technical High School (Omaha, Nebraska)

-Technical High School (Tech) was a public high school that was located at 3215 Cuming Street in Omaha, Nebraska, United States.
-Opened in 1923, the school was said to be the largest high school west of Chicago.
-It was the largest in the Omaha area before it was closed in 1984.
+Technical High School, commonly referred to as Tech High, was a public high school that was located at 3215 Cuming Street in Omaha, Nebraska, United States.
+Opened in 1923, it was said to be the largest high school west of Chicago and the largest in the Omaha area before it was closed in 1984.
 Today the building serves as the headquarters of Omaha Public Schools.

 About

+Technical High School was preceded by two similar schools operated by the Omaha school district.
+Originally established in 1903, the Commercial High School was an attempt by the district to serve the emergent service sector in the city.
+A later school called the Fort Street Special School for Incorrigible Boys was open from 1913 to 1917.
+It was intended to retain previously disengaged students by ensuring they had viable skills for the workforce upon graduation.
+Both of these schools were folded into Tech High when it opened.

+Architecture

+The architects of the building were Fred W. Clark & Edwin B. Clarke, whose firm also designed the Clifton Hill and Sherman Elementary Schools in Omaha.

 The five-winged building and large athletic field occupied three city blocks between Burt and Cuming Streets, from 30th to 33rd Streets in North Omaha.
 The new school opened on October 15, 1923, with nearly 2,400 pupils.
 By 1940 enrollment had reached 3,684.

 As a high school focused on technical education, Tech had many amenities designed to teach students in specific areas.
 It had two large gymnasiums and a swimming pool, which was for many years the only pool in any Omaha public school.
 The roof of the building featured a deck with a canopy that housed an exercise area.

 An entire floor was dedicated to classrooms for home economics.
 There were extensive wood and metal shops, as well as scientific laboratories and a greenhouse.
 The building had 124 rooms.
 As early as 1947, there were 2,700 students and 100 teachers.
 Developed with high academic standards, the school was a forerunner in vocational high schools by offering students who largely chose not to go to college the opportunity to learn a trade or profession.

 There was a high school radio station at Tech in the 1920s, whose call letters were KFOX.

 The auditorium at the school was built to accommodate 2600 people (legal seating capacity was listed at 2120).

+Culture

 John Philip Sousa and his marching band appeared in October 1928.
 Cornelia Otis Skinner made her first high school appearance at Tech in January 1930.
 In November 1926 the Metropolitan Opera Company of New York gave a performance.
 Helen Hayes and Douglas Fairbanks Jr. also gave performances at Tech.

-In the 1960s the Black Association for Nationalism Through Unity was unsuccessful in starting a chapter at Tech, although one of its leaders became a student government official.